What’s unique about Fairtrade?

 In 2016, UK retail sales of Fairtrade certified products exceeded £1.65 billion.
 Volume growth also increased, meaning that an estimated financial premium totalling around £30 million will go to farmers and producers across Africa, Asia, Latin America and Caribbean to allow them to continue delivering improvements for themselves and their communities.
 This is one of the core benefits of Fairtrade on top of the minimum price.

 What are Fairtrade Standards?

 Fairtrade Standards are global trading standards for products and ingredients set through a global process involving farmers and workers and led by Fairtrade International.
 Fairtrade’s many other stakeholders are consulted too, including manufactures, supermarkets, traders, charities and experts.
-The standards are published at www.fairtrade.net/standards/our-standards.html
+Find out more about Fairtrade Standards.

 At the heart of the standards is a commitment by businesses to pay a guaranteed minimum ‘safety net’ price.
 This is set to cover producers’ basic costs and is globally agreed by all involved.
 Of course should the market price be higher than the minimum price producers will receive this instead.